Francisco Costa (handballer): Career

 Costa started playing handball at Colégio dos Carvalhos, a private school south of Porto together with his brother, Martim Costa.

 In 2019 he joined the youth team of FC Gaia, a club from his home town.

 After a year he joined FC Porto.
-In the first season he played 3 matches for the first team, but otherwise he played for the second team in the Andebol B league.
+In the first season he played three matches for the first team, but otherwise he played for the second team in the Andebol B league.

-In the last half of the 2020/21 season he was loaned to A.A.
+In the last half of the 2020–21 season he was loaned to A.A.
 Avanca.

-From the 2021/2022 onwards he played with his older brother on Sporting CP, which was coached by his father, Ricardo Costa.
+From the 2021–22 onwards he played with his older brother on Sporting CP, which was coached by his father, Ricardo Costa.
+In 2022 and 2023 he won the Portuguese Cup with Sporting.
+In the 2022–23 season he was also named best player in the Portuguese division.
+In December 2023 he also won the Portuguese Super Cup.

+In the 2023–24 season he won his first Portuguese Championship, and was with 146 goals the top scorer in the main round.
+In June 2024 he won the Portuguese Cup, completing the domestic treble.

+He was named the 2025 IHF Young male player of the year.

 National team

 Costa debuted for the Portuguese national team in a World Cup qualification match against Netherlands in the same match as his brother.
 After losing the home match 30:33, Portugal won 35:28 and secured the qualification.

 His first major international tournament was the 2023 World Men's Handball Championship, where Portugal finished 13th.
 In 2025 he was part of the Portugal team that reached the semifinals of the World Championship for the first time in history.
 They lost the semifinals to Denmark and the third place playoff to France.
+At the 2026 European Men's Handball Championship he was part of the Portugal team that got 5th place, their best ever finish at a European Championship.